PitchadaVern/Gesture-Recognition-Camera/README.md

 # Gesture-Recognition-Camera
 Gesture-Controlled Camera using MediaPipe and OpenCV This is a personal project using MediaPipe and OpenCV to control a camera using hand gestures.
-The goal is to take a photo from a distance, without touching the device—using only your hand!
+The goal is to take a photo from a distance, by using only hand gesture

 # Overview
 This project uses: